How to move files and folders on the computer

 - Move to the location you want to move the files and press Option + Command + V to move the files.

-Linux or Unix users can move one or more files or directories by using the mv command from the command line.
-For example, if you wanted to move a file named myfile.txt to the folder named backup you would type the following command.
+In Linux, using the command shell, you can move files or directories with the mv command.
+For example, if you wanted to move a file named "myfile.txt" to the folder named "backup," you would type the following command.

 mv myfile.txt backup